 Beyond merely preparing for traditional EPA testing, “applicants are encouraged to expand the testing regimen to evaluate performance over the full cycle of residential wood heater operating conditions (representative of how homeowners actually use their residential wood heaters with representative wood feedstocks).”

 Areas of R&D interest

-DOE listed four specific areas of interest, though other innovations are not excluded.
+DOE listed specific areas of interest, though other innovations are not excluded.

 - Novel and innovative residential wood heater designs